ashria2627/Autonomous_Explorer/README.md

 # Autonomous Explorer
 ### Navigate · Detect · Explore

-> A low-cost autonomous disaster scout robot that enters hazardous zones before human responders, maps danger in real time using AI, and transmits intelligence over LoRa — built for under ৳10,000.
+> A low-cost autonomous disaster scout robot that enters hazardous zones before human responders, maps danger in real time using AI, and transmits intelligence over LoRa .

-**BEAR Summit 2026 · CES Pavilion · Silicon River Initiative**
+**BEAR Summit 2026 · CES Pavilion · Silicon River Initiative ·MIST **

 ---

 ## What It Does

-Autonomous Explorer is a robot that goes into disaster zones first — collapsed buildings, flood-damaged structures, fire sites — so humans don't have to.
+Autonomous Explorer is a robot that goes into disaster zones first; collapsed buildings, flood-damaged structures, fire sites; so humans don't have to.
 It continuously monitors carbon monoxide, air quality, temperature, and humidity.
 An on-device AI detects dangerous patterns before they cross critical thresholds.
 All data is transmitted wirelessly over LoRa (no WiFi needed) to a live cloud dashboard accessible from any device anywhere in the world.

 ---